 Similar stories

-Jess Robinson (South 2018), now in her third year as a Mechanical Engineer at the University of Nottingham, talks about … More...
+Jess Robinson (South 2018), now in her third year as a Mechanical Engineer at the University of Nottingham, talks about how the OC Network helped her find an internship that was ri… More...

 After leaving Cranleigh Sophia studied Computing and Management at Loughborough University, joining IBM as a graduate.
 S… More...